Para (Special Forces): Counter-terrorist operation in Samba

-2015 Counter-insurgency operation in Myanmar
+2015 Cross Border Counter-insurgency operation in Myanmar

-Based on precise intelligence inputs, the Indian Air Force and 21 Para (SF) carried a cross-border operation along the Indo-Myanmar border and destroyed two militant camps one each of the National Socialist Council of Nagaland (K) (NSCN) and the Kanglei Yawol Kanna Lup (KYKL).
+Based on precise intelligence inputs, the Indian Air Force and 21 Para (SF) carried out a cross-border operation along the Indo-Myanmar border and destroyed two militant camps one each of the National Socialist Council of Nagaland (K) (NSCN) and the Kanglei Yawol Kanna Lup (KYKL).
 The operations were carried out inside Myanmar, along the Nagaland and Manipur border at two locations.
 One of the locations was near Ukhrul in Manipur.
 The army attacked two militants' transit camps.

 70 commandos were reportedly involved in the operation.
-The commandos, equipped with assault rifles, rocket launchers, grenades and night vision goggles, were divided into two groups.
+The commandos, equipped with assault rifles, rocket launchers, grenades, and night vision goggles, were divided into two groups.
 The teams trekked through the thick jungles for at least 15 km before they reached training camps.
 Each of the teams was further divided into two sub-groups.
-While one was responsible for the direct assault, the second formed an outer ring to prevent any of insurgents from running and escaping.
+While one was responsible for the direct assault, the second formed an outer ring to prevent any of the insurgents from running and escaping.
 The actual operation (hitting the camp and destroying it) took about 40 minutes.
 Indian Air Force Mil Mi-17 helicopters were put on standby, ready to be pressed into service to evacuate the commandos in case anything went wrong.
 In its statement after the operation, the Indian Army said it was in communication with Myanmar and that, "There is a history of close cooperation between our two militaries.
 We look forward to working with them to combat such terrorism."

 The Indian Army claimed to have inflicted heavy casualties (158 reported) on the attackers behind the ambush of the Army on 4 June, which claimed the lives of 18 Army jawans (soldiers) of 6 Dogra Regiment from the Chandel district of Manipur.
 This has been noted as the largest attack on the Indian Army after the Kargil war of 1999.